Chains & Whips

-"Chains & Whips" is a song by American hip-hop duo Clipse and American rapper Kendrick Lamar from Clipse's fourth studio album Let God Sort Em Out (2025), released independently with distribution assisted by Roc Nation Distribution.
+"Chains & Whips" is a song by American hip-hop duo Clipse and American rapper Kendrick Lamar from Clipse's fourth studio album, Let God Sort Em Out (2025), released independently with distribution assisted by Roc Nation Distribution.
 Although not an official single in its own right, it was made available early on the album's Apple Music page in the late hours of July 10, 2025, the evening before the album's release.
 It was produced by Pharrell Williams.

-Background and promotion
+Background

 Producer Pharrell Williams first teased the song at the Louis Vuitton Men's Spring–Summer Show 2024 on June 20, 2023.
 Pusha T's verse was reported to be a response to rapper Jim Jones for siding with Drake in his feud with Pusha; earlier in the year, Drake brought Jones out as a guest at his concerts and Jones called Drake the "official 5th member of Dipset".
 Not long after, Jones criticized Billboard's inclusion of Pusha T in their "50 Greatest Rappers of All Time" list on the Rap Caviar podcast and later, during an interview with The Breakfast Club, challenged the hosts to "sing along to five Pusha T records right now".
 In the days following the song's preview, Jones responded by poking fun at Pusha's music and posting a video of him rapping over the beat of "Chains & Whips".
 In his lyrics, Jones references "What Happened to That Boy" by Baby featuring Clipse, says he will "go find you out in Paris" and alludes to Malice having a drug problem.

+Production

 According to Pusha T, "Chains & Whips" was the first song from Let God Sort Em Out to be recorded.
 Like most of the album, it was recorded at the Louis Vuitton headquarters in Paris.
 During one of the recording sessions, Kendrick Lamar's publisher happened to be in the studio with Clipse.
 He listened and called Lamar, suggesting he should appear on the album.
 Clipse sent him "Chains & Whips" and "So Be It".
 Lamar wanted to rap on both tracks, but was in the middle of his feud with Drake and working on his album GNX, so he quickly sent a verse for only "Chains & Whips".
+On the first day of Louis Vuitton's Fashion Week in June 2025, Clipse and Pharrell previewed "Chains & Whips", including Lamar's verse.
+They played the album on the rooftop of the Paris headquarters for a crowd of people.